Legislation

 November 2025

 The Oklahoma Auto Body Association (OKABA) and 13 auto body shops are calling two new laws unconstitutional in separate lawsuits they’ve filed against the state.
-(A court date has been set for January 2026, more details to come).
+(A court date has been set for January 2026, more details to come – UPDATE: Court dates pushed back again to May).

 Both suits request a temporary injunction and declaratory judgment from a judge, claiming that the laws, which took effect on Nov.
 1, are unconstitutional.

-House Bill 1084, passed by the 2025 legislature, creates a law that bans consumers from assigning benefits to an auto body shop.
-Read the full suit filed against the law here.
+House Bill 1084, passed by the 2025 legislature, creates a law that bans consumers from assigning benefits to a repair professional to advocate on their behalf for safe & proper repairs.
+Read the full suit filed against the law here

 Read the full suit filed against the law here.